mariocalin/mariocalin/README.md

 # Hi there 👋

 My name is Mario and I am a full stack software developer.
 I have worked in private companies as well as public organizations.
+Currently I write some lines for [Autentia](https://github.com/autentia)

 ---
 Here is a list of things that would define me: